samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 Some of my recent work at [GoCardless](https://gocardless.com/) uncovered a need to benchmark a Postgres cluster.
-In an attempt to simulate a realistic workload wrote a tool that replays captured Postgres activity against a live server, providing an opportunity to predict how queries might degrade with configuration changes.
+In an attempt to simulate a realistic workload I wrote a tool that replays captured Postgres activity against a live server, providing an opportunity to predict how queries might degrade with configuration changes.